 8. Delta Goodrem - 'Eclipse' (Australia) 🇦🇺

-Following the second semi-final, Australia's Delta Goodrem has emerged as one of the brightest stars of this year's contest.
+Following the second semi-final, Australia's Delta Goodrem has emerged as one of the brighter stars of this year's contest.
 As Australia currently chooses their representatives internally, there was no national final performance to compare to, and that element of surprise has really played in their favour.

 ★★★★